 Until the 1930s, Greeks were mostly in the business of owning and operating tea rooms, i.e. places that served coffee, tea, and food.
 In the beginning, they had canteens that were opened in the cities and mainly in Johannesburg, the city with the largest population.
 Later, they established tea rooms that grew over the years.

 In the 1940s and 1950s, the small tea rooms and shops owned by Greeks developed into supermarkets with branches all across the country.
 Greeks were also pioneers in the production and standardization of tobacco products in South Africa, but they also established beverage and water bottling factories, ore processing factories, and shipping companies among other types of major businesses.

 The greatest migration flow took place after 1950 and mainly after 1960.
-After the end of the World War II in Greece, several thousand Greeks went to South Africa, which at that time was looking for Europeans.
-At that time, Greeks from African countries gaining their independence, such as Egypt, Sudan, and the Congo, migrated to South Africa.
+After the end of World War II in Greece, several thousand Greeks went to South Africa, which at that time was looking for Europeans.
+Greeks from African countries which were gaining their independence, such as Egypt, Sudan, and the Congo, migrated to South Africa.

 Decline in numbers

-Around 1970, the Greek community numbered 120,000 people but began declining after 1976 when native Africans began their attempt to regain political control over their country, which had long been ruled by whites.
+Around 1970, the Greek community numbered 120,000 people, but it began declining after 1976 when native Africans attempted to regain political control over their country, which had long been ruled by whites.